Desloge, Missouri: History

 Desloge developed one of his claims just north of Bonne Terre and built a concentrating plant there.
 After the plant was destroyed by fire in 1883, Desloge explored his properties in the present area of Desloge and consolidated several local mining companies which became known as the Desloge Consolidated Lead Company.
 In 1887, the land was cleared and company houses for his staff were constructed in an area referred to as "Desloge Town", just west of the present-day railroad tracks.
 Here, Desloge sank a shaft and built a concentrating plant which began operations in 1892.
 Desloge Missouri and the regional Southeast Missouri Lead Mining District became one of the principal lead mining centers in the US.
 In 1929, the family sold the Desloge Consolidated Lead Company to the St. Joe Lead Company.

 Firmin Desloge II, who died in 1930, willed to his family the original 47 acre of the hand-dug pits of the original lead mining operations and the deeply rutted wagon tracks on a property.
 The family then donated this land for a park, today named Firmin Desloge Park, and dedicated it to the mining families in the area.

 Firmin Desloge moved to St. Louis in the early 1900s.
 His son, Firmin Desloge III, was superintendent of mines until he moved his family — including his sons Firmin V. Desloge IV, William Livingston Desloge, and Theodore P. Desloge — to St. Louis in 1921.

 The city of Desloge was incorporated on March 7, 1941, with D.E.
 Brown as its first mayor.

 In June 2012, three great-great-grandsons of city founder Firmin Desloge II attended a dedication of a bronze medallion donated by great-grandson Steven Rockwell Desloge.

 Services

 Desloge City Park in the center of town at Parkside and Walnut streets has an Olympic-size swimming pool, tennis courts, picnic tables, barbecue pits, amphitheater, walking/jogging path, and playground equipment.
 Brightwell Park at Cedar Street and Brightwell Boulevard has three baseball diamonds for little- to senior-league baseball and softball.

 Community services

 The City of Desloge Police Department employs 10 people at 1000 North Desloge Drive.
 Emergency calls are handled by the St. Francois County Joint Communications Center.
 The City of Desloge Volunteer Fire Department, at 100 Chadrick Street, has a 2000 pumper truck.
 The City of Desloge Public Works Department at 1000 East Chestnut Street oversees the Municipal Waterworks system, streets and alleys, trash removal, recycling, and city maintenance.

-Free weekly trash pickup is offered to Desloge residents.
+Free weekly trash pickup is no longer offered to Desloge residents, they are now forced to pay for the service.
 A citywide, voluntary, recycling program is also available.